ncica89/Dashboard/README.md

 v1.1 - repaired
--CSS responsive design
+- CSS responsive design + small details about the design
--a button with a drop-down menu was added -  toggle visibility of table columns
+- a button with a drop-down menu was added, which enables the manipulation of columns in the table (show/hide)
+- the correct column names are set for the exported table

 TODO:
 -REFACTOR PYTHON CODE
 -horizontal scrollbar always visible